-In its configuration it can be defined what actions the web service can perform internally (operation), what actions the OTOBO request can perform remote system (invokers), how data is converted from one system to the other (mapping), and over which protocol the communication will take place (transport).
+By configuration, you can define what actions the web service can perform internally (operation), what actions the OTOBO request can perform on a remote system (invokers), how data is converted from one system to the other (mapping), and which protocol is used for communication (transport).

-The generic interface is the framework that makes it possible to create web services for OTOBO in a predefined way, using already made building blocks that are independent from each other and interchangeable.
+The generic interface is the framework which makes it possible to create web services for OTOBO in a predefined way, using ready-made building blocks that are independent from each other and interchangeable.